charlc89/charlc89.github.io/_posts/2026-02-03-post-three.md

 The following genes were knocked into the T cell receptor alpha (TRAC) and CD38 loci of iPSC to improve the persistence of the T cells in the tumour microenvironment:
 <ul>
-  <li>A high affinity non-cleavable CD16a: a Fc receptor commonly expressed in NK cells for ADCC-enabled monoclonal antibodies</li>
+  <li>A high affinity non-cleavable CD16a: a Fc receptor commonly expressed in NK cells for ADCC-enabled monoclonal antibodies with multi-antigen targeting</li>
   <li>TGF-βR2-IL18R: resistent to TGF-β repression</li>
   <li>CXCR2: solid tumour trafficking</li>
   <li>IL7R fusion: improve iPSC-derived CAR-T cells persistence</li>